ReneDorsch/-semantic_annotation_pipeline-annotation_module/README.md

-# Semantic_annotation_pipeline-extraction_module
+# Semantic_annotation_pipeline-annotation_module

 # Short Description
 This module is part of a semantic annotation pipeline, that handles the annotation the information from a document.
 # Installation
 Two types of usage are available.
 One way is to use the dockerized version of this module.
-To use the dockerized version, see iInstallation with docker.
+To use the dockerized version, see Installation with docker.
 The other way is to install it locally by executing the steps from Installation in environment.